orientino/minimal-snippets/README.md

 ## Yearbook
 Image binary classification task with distribution shift across time from 1930 to 2013.
 The dataset contains ~33k samples of size (32x32x1).
 Our code automatically downloads the dataset, trains a ResNet18, and evaluates the test accuracy (~83%) and worst-group accuracy (~66%), where each group is a specific year.

+## Landscape
+Minimal PyTorch implementation of the paper [Visualizing the loss landscape of neural nets](https://arxiv.org/abs/1712.09913) by following the blog post [Math for machines](https://mathformachines.com/posts/visualizing-the-loss-landscape/).
+The code trains a simple MLP and projects the SGD training path into 2D dimension loss landscape.